akiraaisha/cipherBrute.pl/README.md

 # cipherBrute.pl
 Bruteforce supported SSL/TLS cipher suites and extract SSL Certificate information

-*Note:* This tool uses the installed version of OpenSSL on the machine from which it is run as a basis for determining which cipher suites to test.
+**Note:** This tool uses the installed version of OpenSSL on the machine from which it is run as a basis for determining which cipher suites to test.
 This tool performs a full handshake in order to determine whether a cipher suite is supported much in the same way as the Nmap ssl-enum-ciphers script.

-*Note:* This tool will work perfectly when run from Kali, but requires one Perl module to be installed (Crypt::X509).
+**Note:** This tool will work perfectly when run from Kali, but requires one Perl module to be installed (Crypt::X509).
-To install Crypt::X509 run the following command: *install Crypt::X509*
+To install Crypt::X509 run the following command: **cpanm install Crypt::X509**

 # Why...?